Bryophytes of Hampshire and the Isle of Wight

 The Isle of Wight supports important populations of four Nationally Rare species, all associated with coastal habitats.
 The liverworts Cephaloziella baumgartneri (Endangered) and Southbya nigrella (GB Red List Vulnerable) both occur at St Catherine’s Point, at the southern tip of the island, growing on limestone and mudstone rocks within a landslip area.
 A survey in 2017 indicated that both were still present but possibly only as very small populations.

 St Catherine’s Point was also where Sam Bosanquet discovered a new species to Britain during a family holiday in June 2013.
-This was Crossidium sqaumiferum (Nationally Rare), found near the top of an inaccessible cliff a short distance inland from the point.
+This was Crossidium squamiferum (Nationally Rare), found near the top of an inaccessible cliff a short distance inland from the point.
 He also refound Rhynchostegiella litorea (Nationally Scarce, GB Red List Near Threatened) here, originally recorded by Tom Blockeel in 2001, and added the first island record of Sematophyllum substrumulosum from conifer logs at Blackgang Chine.
+Crossidium squamiferum was subsequently also found at Culver Cliff in 2022.

 There are some old records for a few other Nationally Scarce coastal species, including Cephaloziella stellulifera (2 records) and Tortula atrovirens (a 1930 record from Newtown).
 Campylopus fragilis (a predominantly coastal, western species) has been recorded historically from four 10km squares, including Headon Warren where last seen in 2001, and was newly found in an adjacent square at Bouldnor in 2017.